-Nobu is relocating to a stunning new location at Atlantis, The Palm
+Here's what Nobu's stunning new location at Atlantis, The Palm will look like

 While all eyes may recently have been on the upcoming Atlantis The Royal resort, there’s some big foodie news coming out of the original, Atlantis, The Palm, to look forward to.